 Dave has been working with the Alberta government for over 15 years, where he presently manages several habitat programs including the Aquatic Invasive Species Program within Alberta Environment and Parks as the Director of Fish and Wildlife Habitat Policy.
 Dave has a Masters degree in Conservation Biology from the University of Alberta, a Diploma in Endangered Species Management from the University of Kent in Canterbury, England, as well as a bachelor’s degree in Forest Management from the University of Alberta.
 Dave has a keen interest in Invasive Species Management, which started well before his work in the government, when he worked internationally for an NGO on the Indian Ocean Island of Mauritius.
 In that capacity he really had a chance to get his hands dirty doing everything from pulling invasive plants and grasses to euthanizing invasive rats and mongoose.
 Dave is excited to be part of the AISC board of Directors and work with Albertans who care about invasive species management in Alberta.

 Jeannie Suffern – Director

-Jeannie Suffern is the co-owner of Aqualine Aquatic Plants & Waterfeatures, located in Sherwood Park, Alberta.
+Jeannie is the co-owner of Aqualine Aquatic Plants & Waterfeatures, located in Sherwood Park, Alberta.
 Her mission is simple: promoting the growing of aquatic plants in Alberta, where the winter season is long and cold and the summer season is short but the daylight hours are long.
-She shares her passion for water lilies with her customers, and delights in introducing them to the world of tropical water lilies.
+She shares her passion for water lilies with her customers and delights in introducing them to the world of tropical water lilies.
 Jeannie is also a director for the International Water Garden and Water Lily Society (IWGS) and the Colchester Agriculture Society.

-Sean Allen – Director
+Ashley Tkachyk – Director